 Best for battery life

 Fitness tracker battery life can be variable, but typically you should expect at least five days between charges.
-The Xiaomi Band 8 offers a whopping 16 days.
-This will vary slightly depending on how heavy your usage is, but overall there aren’t many budget fitness trackers that can compete.
+The Xiaomi Band 9 offers a whopping 21 days.
+This will vary slightly depending on how heavy your usage is, but overall, there aren’t many fitness trackers that can compete – especially at this price.

 You’ll still get heart rate, blood oxygen, sleep and stress tracking, training metrics like VO2 Max, recovery time, training load and training effect, menstrual cycle tracking, and around 150 sports that can be tracked.
-You’ll also get a large, 1.62-inch AMOLED display that’s bright and easy to read.
+You’ll also get a large, 1.62-inch AMOLED display that’s twice as bright as the Band 8 this model replaces, and easy to read.

 There’s also something called Pebble Mode.
-This allows you to remove the tracker from its strap and attach it to your trainers via an attachment (sold separately) and use it as a running pod.
+This allows you to remove the tracker from its strap and put it on your show via an attachment (sold separately) and use it as a running pod.
+If you're a keen runner, this feature may be particularly appealing.

-There are some compromises to be made – it isn’t the most accurate device on the market, and it doesn’t have the most polished app.
-But if you just want to track the basics without worrying about charging it all the time, the Xiaomi Band 8 could be the perfect choice, especially given its competitive RRP of £34.99.
+There are some compromises to be made – it isn’t the most accurate device on the market (although Xiaomi claims that new sensors mean this has improved by up to 16 per cent), and it doesn’t have the most polished app.
+But if you just want to track the basics without worrying about charging it all the time, the Xiaomi Band 9 could be the perfect choice, especially given its competitive RRP of £34.99.

 Pros